tsurkanovm/documentation/JS/native modules.md

 ```javascript
 <script src="assets/scripts/app.js" defer type="module"></script>
 ```
 CORS policy error will show up when we use file protocol and we want to import module script.
-Needs to use adummy server
+Needs to use a dummy server
 ```text
 npm list -g - all packages